Imaging radar: Description

 An imaging radar is a kind of radar equipment which can be used for imaging.
 A typical radar technology includes emitting radio waves, receiving their reflection, and using this information to generate data.
 For an imaging radar, the returning waves are used to create an image.
 When the radio waves reflect off objects, this will make some changes in the radio waves and can provide data about the objects, including how far the waves traveled and what kind of objects they encountered.
 Using the acquired data, a computer can create a 3-D or 2-D image of the target.

 Imaging radar has several advantages.
 It can operate in the presence of obstacles that obscure the target, and can penetrate ground (sand), water, or walls.

+Time-Frequency Domain techniques

+Time-Frequency Domain techniques are essential in imaging radar to analyze and process signals that vary in both time and frequency.
+Radar signals are often non-stationary due to moving targets or environmental changes.
+Time-Frequency Domain techniques provide insights into how signal characteristics (e.g., frequency) evolve over time, enabling better understanding and extraction of target information.